reedwi/LedgerName/README.md

 Trigger works as expected, but  having trouble getting the test class to work.

+Ultimately, only need to figure out how to get the test class to be able to run the ledger creation.

 Issues running into

 -Payment autocreation occurs, but allocation autocreation does not occur